openvinotoolkit/mediapipe/README.md

 # OpenVINO&trade; Model Server fork of [MediaPipe](https://google.github.io/mediapipe/).
 This repository is allowing users to take advantage of OpenVINO&trade; Model Serving in mediapipe examples.
-During the graph execution the inference calls on pretrained models are directed to model server instance initialised and parametrized by the specific inference calculators.
+During the graph execution the inference calls on pretrained models are directed to model server instance initialized and parametrized by the specific inference calculators.

-- the fork was based on oryginal mediapipe release origin/v0.9.1 (Author: Sebastian Schmidt <mrschmidt@google.com> Date:   Tue Jan 24 12:11:53 2023).
+- the fork was based on original mediapipe release origin/v0.9.1 (Author: Sebastian Schmidt <mrschmidt@google.com> Date:   Tue Jan 24 12:11:53 2023).

 # List of main features
 - Dockerfile.openvino dockerfile environment for local runtime execution and development.